emad-elsaid/emad-elsaid.github.io/source/content/posts/async rendering a page with sinatra.md

 this cache.

-That solution means you will also wait for all commands/queries to finish then respond with you output.
+That solution means you will also wait for all commands/queries to finish then respond with your output.

-But do we have to wait to either wait for all of them? what if we can render what's done and ignore the rest, and when we render the page again maybe other commands/queries are finished so we render them and so on until we try to request the page one time and all queries are done so we'll render the full page.
+But do we have to wait to for all of them? what if we can render what's done and ignore the rest, and when we render the page again maybe other commands/queries are finished so we render them and so on until we try to request the page one time and all queries are done so we'll render the full page.

-I think this isn't a new idea, I vaguely remember a ruby framework that does this Async widgets but can remember the name at all, maybe it was introduced in one of the ruby/rails conferences/talks.
+I think this isn't a new idea, I vaguely remember a ruby framework that does this Async widgets but can't remember the name at all, maybe it was introduced in one of the ruby/rails conferences/talks.

-The solution I came up with is straight forward, the interface for you should be a method that you can passing a block and a default value, that method will execute that block, if the block takes a long time it'll return the default value until one time that method is executed while requesting the page and it'll return the block return value.
+The solution I came up with is straight forward, the interface for you should be a method that you can pass a block and a default value, that method will execute that block, if the block takes a long time it'll return the default value until one time that method is executed while requesting the page and it'll return the block return value.

-That solution require us to execute the block in a non-blocking wait, so to do that let's create a new thread for that block.
+That solution require us to execute the block in a non-blocking way, so to do that let's create a new thread for that block.

 Now you have a thread running in the background, the method when called again